Art Projector Guide

 How do you decide which of these 3 methods is easiest for you?
 Read through these pages to compare and contrast the different methods and processes, starting with the almighty projector.
 Buying a projector can be a costly experience (depending on the type you want and whether you buy it new or used), so read through this page to help figure out which type of projector is best for your needs and your budget.

-- It works digitally, which means it can project photos from nearly any digital source: computers, memory cards, digital cameras, and even smartphones.
-If you create murals, all you need to do is hook up your laptop, camera or memory card to the LED300 and you can project an image!
+They work digitally, which means they can project photos and videos from nearly any digital source: computers, memory cards, digital cameras, and even smartphones.
 The advantage of this is that you don't need to print out the image or have a slide or transparency made (like people had to do in the "old days"!).
 It's super-convenient.
-The price includes a 5-in-1 card reader, which can read files from the 5 most popular SD cards.
-You can even play a digital movie file and pause it to trace a still!

 If you plan to do a large scale painting, you could also look into using an opaque projector, which will enlarge your image so that you can trace the outline.